TedHusted/awake/awake.md/awake.md

 It is the end of a beautiful California day.
 In the automated driver lane, a gray Stratos EV convertible whirs down El Camino Real with its top down.
 Brent is strapped into the safety harness, focussing on his phone.

-The car’s smooth hum falters for a split second, a stuttering glitch Brent barely notices as he scrolls through his phone.
-Just as a curve comes up, the car lurches forward, suddenly slamming into the guardrail, without engaging any of the safety features.
+The car’s smooth hum falters for a split second, a stuttering glitch that Brent barely notices as he scrolls through his phone.
+Just as a curve comes up, the car lurches forward, suddenly slamming into the guardrail — without engaging any of the safety features.

 Brent drops his phone, face contorted in shock.
-The air bag doesn’t deploy, and the seat harness clicks open.
+The airbag doesn’t deploy, and the seat harness clicks open.
 Brent’s unprotected body sails into the windshield, shattering the safety glass into a thousand pieces.

-The other cars slow in unison and swerve smoothly around the car — which is pitched into a guardrail at a right angle.
+The other cars slow in unison and swerve smoothly around the car — which is pitched vertically against guardrail.

 Sirens wail in the distance as a drone appears over the embankment.
 The basketball-size object  disappears into the vehicle carrying a silver disk the size of a hockey puck.
 In a moment, the drone exits again, now carrying only Brent’s phone and some kind of a bright blue plug in its grappling hooks, leaving Brent’s body untouched.